microsoft/vcpkg-tool/docs/vcpkg_tool_release_process.md

 # Smoke Testing VS

-1. Update the copy of vcpkg in default.config in the VS repo.
-1. Submit a PR which will give you a prototype of VS with that vcpkg inside.
 1. Install the prototype version of VS with the vcpkg inserted.
 Ensure the native desktop workload is selected, and that vcpkg and cmake bits are installed.
 Don't forget about preinstall.
 1. Open a developer command prompt and run `vcpkg integrate install` (this step hopefully removed soon)
     * This also verifies that vcpkg installed into the developer command prompt correctly.